1995 Wimbledon Championships – Men's singles

-Two-time defending champion Pete Sampras successfully defended his title, defeating Boris Becker in the final, 6–7(5–7), 6–2, 6–4, 6–2 to win the gentlemen's singles tennis title at the 1995 Wimbledon Championships.
+Two-time defending champion Pete Sampras defeated Boris Becker in the final, 6–7(5–7), 6–2, 6–4, 6–2 to win the gentlemen's singles tennis title at the 1995 Wimbledon Championships.
+It was his third Wimbledon title and sixth major title overall.

-This is the most recent Wimbledon where the top 4 seeds made the semi-finals.
+This remains the most recent edition of Wimbledon where the top four seeds all reached the semifinals.